 You will take a range of core and advanced modules in Education which cover a range of teaching skills in your academic subjects (see subject listings).

-You will undertake two school placements, each lasting three to five weeks in January and February between Semesters 3 and 4 and between Semesters 5 and 6 (during vacation).
-In May/June, at the end of Semester 6, there is an additional four-week placement for Physical Education students and for those taking second teaching subjects.
+You will undertake two school placements, each lasting two to five weeks in January, February and June between Semesters 3 and 4 and between Semesters 5 and 6.

-In Semester 7, you have a school placement of 10 or 12 weeks' duration, as well as supplementary taught classes.
-In the final semester, secondary students return to study their main teaching subject.
+In Semester 7, you have a school placement which is normally 10 weeks' duration, as well as supplementary taught classes.
+In the final semester, secondary students will undertake further study in their teaching subject as well as completing their Education Dissertation.

 The course is taught through seminars, lectures and workshops.
-Assessment is both formative and continuous.
+Assessment is both formative and summative.
 School experience placements are supported by school-based teachers and through tutor engagement.
+There are no examinations in Education.

 There will be a module reader in electronic format available via ‘Succeed’ (the University’s Virtual Learning Environment) at the start of your first Education module.